 Originating in the arcades, Space Harrier is a third-person rail shooter with pseudo-3D graphics, set in the same world as Fantasy Zone.
 The lone titular hero fights aliens with a fireball-launching cannon, which can also be used to transform the hero into a flying rocket.
 The protagonist is constantly in motion, but the speed of his movement can be regulated by the player.

-There are 142 other screenshots on file for other versions of this game.
+There are 171 other screenshots from other versions of this game or official promotional screenshots.

 - "スペースハリアー" -- Japanese spelling

 - "스페이스 해리어" -- Korean spelling

 There are no reviews for the Wii release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 |Wiiloveit||Apr 03, 2010||23 out of 30||77|

 |Eurogamer.net (UK)||Jul 26, 2009||4 out of 10||40|